 Laboratory studies are used for two purposes: to confirm the diagnosis and to determine the extent of organ involvement and severity of complications.
 Laboratory confirmation of leptospirosis can be accomplished through isolation of the pathogen or by serologic testing.

-Isolation of the leptospires from human tissue or body fluids is the criterion standard.
+Isolation of the leptospires from human tissue or body fluids is the criterion standard, but culture is not routinely available; thus, molecular assays such as DNA PCR are more commonly used, if available.
 Consultation with the local microbiology laboratory is essential, because processing requires specialized techniques.
 Urine is the most reliable body fluid to study because the urine contains leptospires from the onset of clinical symptoms until at least the third week of infection.

 Other body fluids contain the organism, but the window of opportunity to isolate them is shorter.
-Blood and CSF may produce positive cultures during the first 7-10 days of symptoms.
+Blood and CSF may produce positive PCR or cultures during the first 7-10 days of symptoms.

 Antileptospire antibodies in these samples are detected using the microscopic agglutination test (MAT).
 The Centers for Disease Control and Prevention (CDC) laboratory in Atlanta, Georgia, performs the MAT using 23 leptospire antigens.
 A 4-fold rise in MAT titer between acute and convalescent sera with any of these antigens confirms the diagnosis of leptospirosis.